 - Choose any paragraph from an article, book, or news website

-- Read it carefully and identify the main point of the paragraph in one sentence
+- Read it carefully and identify the main point in one sentence

-- Compare your version to the original and ask: which is easier to understand?
+- Compare your version to the original: which is easier to understand?

 Do this for one paragraph a day.
 Over four weeks, you will notice a significant change in how you structure your own writing — because you will have practised the skill of finding the core idea and expressing it simply, over and over again.